ddoeppner/awesome-one-record/README.md

 * [IATA (2020) Catch the Wave of Linked Data with ONE Record](https://www.iata.org/contentassets/a1b5532e38bf4d6284c4bf4760646d4e/one_record_catch_the_wave_of_linked_data_with_one_record.pdf)
 * [IATA (2021) Bridging the Internet of Logistics with the ONE Record API](https://www.iata.org/contentassets/a1b5532e38bf4d6284c4bf4760646d4e/one_record_bridging_the_internet-of_logistics_with_the_one_record_api.pdf)

+#### Blog Posts
+* [Vedia](https://www.vedia.fi/blog/one-record-gateway-to-the-internet-of-logistics/) One Record – gateway to the internet of logistics

 #### Videos
 * [InTouch TV (2020) ONE Record one step away from fully digital cargo](https://www.youtube.com/watch?v=JPzkqsD3HQo)